Alexander-Barth/SpatialHashing.jl/README.md

 [![Build Status](https://github.com/Alexander-Barth/SpatialHashing.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Alexander-Barth/SpatialHashing.jl/actions/workflows/CI.yml?query=branch%3Amain)

-From a cloud of point in n-dimensional space, this module allows to identify all points near a given search points.
+From a cloud of points in an n-dimensional space, this package allows to identify all points near a given search points.
 The search is done using spatial hashing requiring `O(log(N))` operations per search where `N` is the number of points.